 CBT or cognitive behaviour therapy is a practical and solution-focussed short term therapy which helps the client to address immediate problems often by setting targets or refocussing thinking.
 Integrative practitioners use ideas and approaches from whichever modality seems suited to the work and the client at that time.

 So what's Gestalt counselling?

 Gestalt is a humanistic approach which places significant emphasis on the relationship between counsellor and client and works primarily in the present moment - asking what is being felt or experienced by both the client and the counsellor and what information does this give us?

 It is also dialogic- which means it places an importance on the dialogue between the client and the counsellor, the words being used and the meaning of the story being told.
 Gestalt counsellors are interested in early life experiences as they present in the here and now of the counselling room.
 As a Gestalt counsellor I may also be interested in how your body awareness, posture or voice might offer us insights into feelings and emotions that may be out of awareness.
 Gestalt therapy offers the client and the therapist opportunities to work creatively and with an attitude of curiosity.

 Awareness, autonomy and integration are guiding principles of Gestalt therapy.

 Fees and availability

-I charge £55 for a 50 minute session for individuals.
-I currently work from Lee Complementary Health Centre and my home practice, also in SE12.
+I charge £60 for a 50 minute session for individuals.
+I usually work from Lee Complementary Health Centre and my home practice, also in SE12 but at the moment I am only able to offer online work as a result of the restrictions required by Covid-19.
 Just CLICK HERE to visit the Complementary Health Centre website.